How To Dehydrate Frozen Vegetables

 Step Three

-It’s so fun to see all of these dehydrating racks ready to be dehydrated.
+It’s great to see all these dehydrating racks ready to be used.

 Dehydrator